-First things first.
 Our brains are built with both optimistic and pessimistic circuitry in place, and both are essential to our well-being and safety.
-We want to stay alive!

-Pessimism and negative emotions such as fear, are based in the amygdala, and they are there to warn us when we’re in danger or something doesn’t seem right.
+Pessimism and negative emotions such as fear, are based in the amygdala, and they are there to warn us when we’re in danger, or something doesn’t seem right.

 Dr Elaine Fox of Oxford Centre for Emotions and Affective Neuroscience, says “Our relationship with our neurons is organic: Sure, we respond to our neurons, but our neurons respond to us, to the things we do and even the things we think, resulting in observable changes in our brain.”

-So, while some of us have a tendency towards either optimism or pessimism, we can change the wiring to be more positive, and support you and not hold you back.
+So, while some of us tend towards either optimism or pessimism, we can change the wiring to be more positive and support you and not hold you back.

 If you’re tired of telling yourself off over trivial matters, or always assuming the worst about a situation, here are some things you can start to practice.